styxlab/gatsby-theme-try-ghost/packages/gatsby-theme-ghost-commento/README.md

 ## Details

 This Gatsby theme plugin hooks into the `gatsby-theme-try-ghost` theme and adds a comment section to every post.
-To configure, just add your commento url to the plugin options as shown above.
+Please play with the [Commento Demo](https://demo.commento.io/) in order to find out if this is the right commenting system for you.
+To configure, just add your commento URL to the plugin options as shown above.
+The commento URL will be created for you from the back-end.

-This plugin also showcases how to best customize `gatsby-theme-try-ghost`.
-The latent-component-shadowing approach used here is very general and is an amazing concept.
-This is useful if you plan on customizing `gatsby-theme-try-ghost` yourself.
+## Back-end

+In order to be able to use comments with Commento, you need a back-end.
+You have two options here:

+1. Register with [Commento](https://commento.io/signup) (convenient, subscription fees)

+2. Spin-up a self-hosted Commento server [Commento server](https://docs.commento.io/installation/self-hosting/) (full control, own server costs)

 ## Wishlist